netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-openshift-sharding.md

 [OpenShift router sharding](https://docs.openshift.com/container-platform/3.11/architecture/networking/routes.html#router-sharding) allows distributing a set of routes among multiple OpenShift routers.
 By default, an OpenShift router selects all routes from all namespaces.
 In router sharding, labels are added to routes or namespaces and label selectors to routers for filtering routes.
 Each router shard selects only routes with specific labels that match its label selection parameters.

-Citrix ADC can be integrated with OpenShift in two ways and both deployments support OpenShift router sharding.
+Netscaler can be integrated with OpenShift in two ways and both deployments support OpenShift router sharding.

--  Citrix ADC CPX deployed as an OpenShift router along with Citrix ingress controller inside the cluster
+-  Netscaler CPX deployed as an OpenShift router along with Citrix ingress controller inside the cluster
--  Citrix ingress controller as a router plug-in for Citrix ADC MPX or VPX deployed outside the cluster
+-  Citrix ingress controller as a router plug-in for Netscaler MPX or VPX deployed outside the cluster

-To configure router sharding for a Citrix ADC deployment on OpenShift, a Citrix ingress controller instance is required per shard.
+To configure router sharding for a Netscaler deployment on OpenShift, a Citrix ingress controller instance is required per shard.
 The Citrix ingress controller instance is deployed with route or namespace labels or both as environment variables depending on the criteria required for sharding.
 When the Citrix ingress controller processes a route, it compares the route’s labels or route’s namespace labels with the selection criteria configured on it.
-If the route satisfies the criteria, the appropriate configuration is applied to Citrix ADC, otherwise it does not apply the configuration.
+If the route satisfies the criteria, the appropriate configuration is applied to Netscaler, otherwise it does not apply the configuration.

 In router sharding, selecting a subset of routes from the entire pool of routes is based on selection expressions.
 Selection expressions are a combination of multiple values and operations.